He tipu ka hua investment programme

 1. Accept/decline assigned proposals and declare any conflicts of interest.

-3. Meet and discuss the proposals and hear applicant presentations.
+3. Meet and discuss the implementation plans and hear applicant presentations.

-4. Reach a consensus about the preferred proposals, feedback comments, and recommendations which will inform the Panel Chair's report.
+4. Reach a consensus about the implementation plans, feedback comments, and recommendations which will inform the Panel Chair's report.

 The Panel Chair provides a report that includes funding recommendations to the Deputy Secretary, Labour, Science and Enterprise.